Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Hyperbolic components with nested Julia sets

+We begin by introducing some terminologies and deducing some topological properties of the Julia set.

 Let $f$ be a hyperbolic rational map with nested Julia sets, and $J$ be its Julia set.
-Since each component of $J$ separates $2$ points, it can be easily verified that any Fatou component of $f$ is either simply connected, or isomorphic to an annulus.
-We will call an annulus Fatou component a {\em gap}.
-Note that gaps are nested, and is backward invariant by Riemann-Hurwitz.
+Since each component of $J$ separates $2$ points $p_1, p_2$, any Fatou component of $f$ is either simply connected, or is isomorphic to an annulus.
+We will call a simply connected Fatou component a {\em disk Fatou component}, and an annulus Fatou component a {\em gap}.
+A gap is called {\em critical} if it contains critical points of $f$.